-Due to the success of using IRIS in school, the percentage of outstanding teaching observed in school has risen from 7% to 22%.
-The percentage of good teaching observed in school has risen from 70% to 95%.
+Due to the success of using IRIS in school, the percentage of good and outstanding teaching observed in school has risen greatly.
 The percentage of children working at or above age related expectations within maths, reading and writing has also improved in all year groups.

 The effectiveness of IRIS technology at Diamond Wood Community Academy has also been recognised by others.
 Our Assistant Head Teacher Mrs Price won ‘Inspirational teacher of the year’ award at the Examiner School Awards.
 This was mainly for her implementation and leadership of using IRIS in school to support teaching and learning.
 This was written about in our local newspaper.

 What Our Team Members Say About IRIS Technology